Frobenius height of prismatic cohomology with coefficients: Introduction

 We show in \Cref{p-div and Fgauge} the aforementioned categories are further equivalent to the category of $F$-gauges in vector bundles of weight $[0,1]$. \end{remark} We also mention two natural variants of our results. \begin{remark}[Coherent $F$-gauge] As shown in \Cref{boundedness results on twist graded}, an $F$-gauge that arises from an $I$-torsionfree coherent $F$-crystal satisfies some extra condition on the associated graded pieces, and we call such a condition \emph{weakly reflexive}.
 This is related to the notion of \emph{reflexiveness} introduced in \cite[Def.\ 6.6.4]{Bha23}, but is slightly more genereal (as we do not assume the underlying $F$-crystal to be locally free).
 We expect that our method can be used to obtain an analogous result of \Cref{main} concerning these general $F$-gauges. \end{remark}

 \begin{remark}[Positive characteristic case] Although we only work with smooth $p$-adic formal schemes $X$ over $\mathcal{O}_K$ and $F$-crystals/gauges on $X$, the entire article can be carried to the characteristic $p$ setting: Namely we may instead assume $X$ to be a smooth variety over a perfect field $k$, and consider cohomology of crystalline $F$-crystals/gauges on $X$.
-In this case, $p$-torsionfree coherent $F$-crystals naturally give rise to coherent $F$-gauges, and the Frobenius operator of their cohomology satisfies the same bound as in \Cref{main}. \end{remark} Finally, we mention an ongoing extension of our work. \begin{remark}[Torsion Fontaine--Laffaille modules] The relationship between Fontaine--Laffaille modules in geometric setting and analytic prismatic $F$-crystals with Frobenius height in a restrictive range has been discussed by \cite{Wue23} (see also the interesting discussion in the forthcoming \cite[\S 3]{IKY} as well as the upcoming work of Christian Hokaj).
-In an ongoing joint work with Hui Gao and Daxin Xu, we attempt to understand the more subtle relation between coherent prismatic $F$-gauges and torsion Fontaine--Laffaille modules, as well as comparing their cohomologies. \end{remark}
+In this case, $p$-torsionfree coherent $F$-crystals naturally give rise to coherent $F$-gauges, and the Frobenius operator of their cohomology satisfies the same bound as in \Cref{main}. \end{remark}